Coffee and gold rise up the reputational risk agenda

 Illegal mining in Latin America could take the shine off gold

-Mentions of labour violations linked to gold have, however, outstripped cobalt over the last year, indicating that labour rights in gold production are increasingly being tracked by the media and civil society.
+Mentions of labour violations linked to gold supply chains have, however, outstripped cobalt over the last year, indicating that labour rights in gold production are increasingly being tracked by the media and civil society.
 In 2018 and early 2019, the precious metal accounted for an average of 79.27 tweets per day, an increase of over 400% compared to 2016 and 2017.

-Our commodity risk scores for gold show that of the world’s six largest producers, only Australia is categorised as ‘low risk’ for issues including child labour, forced labour and occupational health and safety.
+Our commodity risk scores for gold supply chains show that of the world’s six largest producers, only Australia is categorised as ‘low risk’ for issues including child labour, forced labour and occupational health and safety.
 Four of the remaining countries – China, Peru, Russia and South Africa – receive ‘high risk’ scores, while DR Congo is again rated as ‘extreme risk.’
 Other global producing countries – including Colombia, Mexico, Indonesia and Ghana – are also closely tied to these issues.

 Analysis of the spikes in twitter activity reveal that gold’s links to human rights issues are primarily driven by ongoing allegations of violations in illegal mining operations in Latin America.
 Without strict traceability measures in place, companies sourcing from markets such as Colombia, Peru and Venezuela could face the risk of association with poor working practices, or even of gold appearing in their products that was produced in mines run by armed groups that fund conflict, or by organised criminal enterprises.

 Chatter around labour rights in coffee production on the rise

 Twitter mentions of coffee and social issues have also doubled to an average of 28.94 a day in 2018 / 2019, making coffee supply chains another key area brands need to watch.